-If there’s one thing we love in this house it’s homemade bread and rolls.
+If there’s one thing I love in this house it’s homemade bread and rolls.
 This was the first time I’ve ever made this recipe and it definitely won’t be the last time.
 I got 15 absolutely perfect rolls from the batch.
-They’re soft, fluffy light and soooooo very good!
-I can’t even count how many Paul ate straight from the oven!
+They’re soft, fluffy, light and soooooo very good!
+I can’t even count how many my son and I ate straight from the oven!
 Later on we decided to try them out as sandwich rolls…..

 Oh yeah, anyway you use them your mouth will be doing a happy dance!
-Paul and I decided this will be our sandwich roll for the summer when we have family parties and we get the grill fired up..
+I’ve decided this will be my sandwich roll for the Summer when I have family parties and we get the grill fired up..
 Make ’em and freeze ’em for hamburgers, sandwiches and dinners.
 I took pictures while I was making these so let’s get started!